gremau/NMEG_FluxProc/README.md

 3. for_gapfilling_filled files ({site}_flux_all_{year}_for_gap_filling_filled.txt): Same as the file above, but gaps in the met variables have been filled with ancillary met data by the `UNM_fill_met_gaps_from_nearby_site.m` script.

-To make these files, run the [script_make_qc_gf.m](https://github.com/gremau/NMEG_FluxProc/scripts/script_make_qc_gf.m).
+To make these files, run the [script_make_qc_gf.m]script_make_qc_gf.m).
 This script may also run the REddyProc gapfilling tool by calling on the [R code from the Max Planck institute](https://www.bgc-jena.mpg.de/bgi/index.php/Services/REddyProcWebRPackage), and the output (also in 'processed_flux') can be used to make AmeriFlux files, below, if desired.

 ### Create new AmeriFlux files